March 31, 2025

 Training methods

-Because information bombards us from all possible sources around the clock, critical thinking is more important than ever.
+Because information from all possible sources bombards us around the clock, critical thinking is more important than ever.
 In this article, you will learn how to encourage your learners in online courses to think critically and develop their own solutions using the learning methodology of Socratic Questioning.

 “I know that I know nothing.”